Learning at The Stoke Poges School

 We invite you to take a walk around our school…you could find yourself exploring the fascinating sights and sounds of the rainforest, helping Florence Nightingale care for the injured soldiers in the Crimean War, attending a harsh Victorian school or hopping aboard a pirate ship bound for exotic lands!

 We approach learning with an open mind and a lot of fun.
-We aim to foster deep learning and global awareness through a progressive, cohesive and coherent knowledge-engaged curriculum.
+We aim to foster deep learning and global awareness through a progressive, cohesive and coherent knowledge-rich curriculum.
 Our educational experiences are based around a quality central text and quality first teaching.

 Educational visits and visitors